Carroll, Clinton, and White County assistance programs.

 The federal government Emergency Food & Shelter Program is available across the three county region, including Clinton.
 It is paid for by federal government grants and can offer assistance to low-income households for rent, energy bills, and food.
 Funds are for eviction prevention or utility disconnections.
 Phone number is 765-564-6466.

 Delphi Lions Club may offer free or low cost eye glasses.
+Both the insured and uninsured may qualify.
 Apply for assistance with the purchase of prescription eyeglasses for children under 18 and still in school.
 765-564-3707.
 Read more Lions Club glasses.

 Flora Helping Hand tries to assists with costs of paying heating bills, rent, utilities, or even medical needs for qualified Flora area residents.
 105 E. Columbia St., Flora, IN 46929, call 574-967-3772 for information.

 Salvation Army has locations in the Clinton, Carroll and White County Indiana region.
 Social services include financial assistance with rent, utilities, health care costs or other needs.
-Christmas gifts, meals, and clothing may be offered, along with school supplies.
+Free Christmas gifts, meals, and clothing may be offered, along with school supplies.
 Other programs including shelter and housing.
 800-382-7556.
-Or click here more details.
+Or click here Howard and Miami Salvation Army.